 Our business, financial condition and results of operations are sensitive to changes in overall economic and political conditions that affect consumer spending in China.
 The retail industry, including the online retail sector in general and the flash sales business in particular, is highly sensitive to general economic changes.
 Online purchases tend to decline significantly during recessionary periods and substantially all of our total net revenue is derived from online retail sales in China.
-Many factors outside of our control, including inflation and deflation, interest rates, volatility of equity and debt securities markets, taxation rates, employment and other governmental policies can adversely affect consumer confidence and spending.
+Many factors outside of our control, including inflation and deflation, interest rates, volatility of equity and debt securities markets, taxation rates, employment and other government policies can adversely affect consumer confidence and spending.
 The domestic and international political environments, including military conflicts and political turmoil or social instability, may also adversely affect consumer confidence and reduce spending, which could in turn materially and adversely affect our business, financial condition and results of operations.

-We may incur liability for counterfeit or unauthorized products sold or information posted on our websites.
+We may incur liability for counterfeit or unauthorized products sold or information posted on our platforms.

-We have been and may continue to be subject to allegations that some of the items sold on our vip.com website are counterfeit or unauthorized from the relevant brand owners.
-In addition, lefeng.com, the online retail website owned by Lefeng in which we acquired a 75% equity interest in February 2014, has also been subject to allegations that some of the items sold on the website are counterfeit or unauthorized from the relevant brand owners.
-As of December 31, 2013, 2014 and 2015, we worked with 4,287, 7,110 and 8,505 brand partners, respectively, via the vip.com platform.
-We can provide no assurance that measures we have adopted in the course of sourcing such products to ensure their authenticity or authorization and to minimize potential liability of infringing third parties' rights will be effective.
+We have been and may continue to be subject to allegations that some of the items sold on our platforms are counterfeit or unauthorized from the relevant brand owners.
+As of December 31, 2014, 2015 and 2016, we worked with 7,110, 8,505 and 10,778 brand partners, respectively, via our vip.com website.
+We cannot assure you that measures we have adopted in the course of sourcing such products to ensure their authenticity or authorization and to minimize potential liability of infringing third parties' rights will be effective.
 Any inadvertent sales of counterfeit, non-authentic or unauthorized items, or public perception of such incidents, could harm our reputation, impair our ability to attract and retain customers and cause us to incur additional costs to respond to any incident of this nature.
-In the event that counterfeit products, unauthorized products or products, images, logos or any other information that otherwise infringe third parties' rights are sold or posted on our websites, we could also face infringement claims.
-We have occasionally received claim letters alleging our infringement of third-party rights.
-In December 2015, we received various consumer complaints about non-authentic Maotai liquor purchased during our annual promotion and confirmed that one of our vendors supplied non-authentic Maotai liquor sold on our websites.
+In the event that counterfeit products, unauthorized products or products, images, logos or any other information that otherwise infringe third parties' rights are sold or posted on our platform, we could also face infringement claims.
+We have occasionally received claim letters alleging our infringement of thirdparty rights.
+In December 2015, we received various consumer complaints about non-authentic Maotai liquor purchased during our annual promotion and confirmed that one of our vendors supplied non-authentic Maotai liquor sold on our platform.
 We discontinued cooperation with the vendor and voluntarily paid over RMB40 million to compensate the customers who had purchased such non-authentic Maotai liquor.
 We cannot assure you that in the future, we will not be required to allocate significant resources and incur material expenses regarding such claims.
 We may need to pay substantial amount of compensation to settle similar claims without involving in any legal proceedings, and could be required to pay substantial damages or to refrain from the sale of relevant products in the event that a claimant prevails in any proceedings against us.
 Forms of potential liabilities under PRC law if we negligently participated or assisted in infringing activities associated with counterfeit goods include injunctions to cease infringing activities, rectification, compensation and administrative penalties.
 Moreover, our reputation could be negatively affected due to the negative publicity of any infringement claim against us.
-Any third-party claims may have a material adverse effect on our business, prospects, financial condition and results of operations.
+Any third-party claims may materially and adversely affect our business, prospects, financial condition and results of operations.